Criticism of McDonald's: Controversy in Israeli-Palestinian conflict

-During the 2023 Israel-Gaza war, amidst the Israeli blockade of supplies in Gaza, McDonald's in Israel was condemned after giving free food to the Israel Defense Forces who were accused of committing war crimes against Palestinians.
+During the Gaza war, amidst the Israeli blockade of supplies in Gaza, McDonald's in Israel was condemned after giving free food to the Israel Defense Forces who were accused of committing war crimes against Palestinians.
 The hashtag #BoycottMcDonalds gained worldwide traction on social media.
 There were also large gathering outside restaurants in Lebanon and Egypt protesting the move.
 McDonalds in other countries like Turkey and Pakistan, distanced themselves from the Israeli brand.

 In January 2024, McDonald's CEO Chris Kempczinski acknowledged the backlash, stating, "Several markets in the Middle East and some outside the region are experiencing a meaningful business impact due to the war and associated misinformation that is affecting brands like McDonald's".

 In April 2024, McDonald's reached a deal with the Israeli franchisee, Alonyal, to buy back all 225 outlets to the corporation.

 Legal cases

 McDonald's has been involved in a number of lawsuits and other legal cases, most of which involved trademark disputes.
 The company has threatened many food businesses with legal action unless it drops the Mc or Mac from trading names.